France, Africa seeks support for regional Mali force

 Human Rights Watch said that Tuaregs and Arabs, ethnic groups most associated with the rebels, were being targeted by Malian forces following the Islamists' retreat.

-Western troops had sought to avoid directly intervening in Mali but Paris said the speed of the Islamist advance and weakness of Mali's defences gave them no choice.
+Western troops had sought to avoid directly intervening in Mali but Paris said the speed of the Islamist advance and weakness of Mali's defenses gave them no choice.

 President Francois Hollande said France's military intervention would last as long as it takes to "vanquish terrorism" in the region.